steinwurf/stub/README.rst

 Check The Number Of Calls
 .........................

-We have two functions to directly check the number of function calls made.
+It is also possible to directly check the number of function calls made.

 ::